MarkMaged01/java-db-engine/README.md

 - Java Serialization API for persistent storage
 - B+ Tree algorithm implementation for indexing

-## 📞 Support

-For questions, issues, or contributions, please open an issue on the GitHub repository.

----

 **Note**: This is a lightweight database engine designed for educational and small-scale applications.
 For production use, consider established database systems like MySQL, PostgreSQL, or MongoDB.